 What is Child Maltreatment?

-To address substantiated cases of abuse, child welfare services include in-home case management and safety plans, foster care, and adoption if necessary.
+To address substantiated cases of abuse, child welfare services include in-home case management and safety plans, foster care, or adoption if necessary.
 The goals of these services are to develop and sustain an environment that allows a child to safely remain in their home.
-These services may include parent training and mentoring, child care assistance, service navigators, and assistance with housing, food, transportation, employment related services.
+These services may include parent training and mentoring, childcare assistance, service navigators, and assistance with housing, food, mental health treatment, substance use treatment, transportation, employment related services.
 When a child’s home environment cannot be managed for their safety, the child enters foster care.

 Why is Child Maltreatment important?